daveho/declarative-autograder/guide.md

 If the script fails (exits abnormally and/or exits with a non-zero exit code), then `X.test` records `:test_add` as failing.
-(In general, `X.test` tasks will consider the subordinate task to have succeeded if the most recent boolean value pushed is true.
+(In general, `X.test` tasks will consider the subordinate task to have succeeded if the most recent boolean value it pushed is true.
 Since all tasks other than `X.inorder` tasks push only a single boolean value, in practice you can think of every task yielding a single true or false value indicating whether it succeeded or failed.)